brentreeves/blee-team/README.md

 node tests/verify.mjs
 ```

-Only this check needs node — never the page.
+Only this check needs node — not the page.
 It extracts the algorithm straight
 out of `blee-team.html` and asserts it reaches the same totals a brute force over all
 15,400 partitions of the sample class found: 184 unlimited, 108 / 116 / 157 at
 team gaps of 2 / 4 / 6, and 71 under the 3× member cap.